OCHA-DAP/DAP-FTSCollector/README.md

 The list of countries for which data is reported is available via this [Country JSON](http://fts.unocha.org/api/v1/Country.json)

-The list of organizations for which data is reported is available vis this [Organization JSON](http://fts.unocha.org/api/v1/Organization.json)
+The list of organizations for which data is reported is available via this [Organization JSON](http://fts.unocha.org/api/v1/Organization.json)